ioanmeri/camp-side-fullstack/README.md

 # FullStack Application

-[Visit CampSide](https://camp-side.herokuapp.com/ "Deployed Demo") (The server may take a while to respond)
+[Visit CampSide](https://camp-side.herokuapp.com/ "Deployed Demo")

+*Note: Initial load may take a while because inactive apps hibernate*

 ### Please note that this project is a work in progress.